vippsas/vipps-ecom-api/v1-migration.md

 # Migration

 If you have already signed an agreement with Vipps, and have API keys for v1, you can use the same API keys for v2.

 ## Subscription keys

 When you have received confirmation that your new salesunit is created, then you can retrieve the keys in the developer portal.
-See the [Getting started guide](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) for full details
+See the [Getting started guide](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) for full details.

 ## New endpoint